dmitriy-iliyov/spring-outbox/README.md

 This library provides an implementation of the [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) based on polling events from a relational database and publishing them to a message broker.

 The library offers flexible configuration for processing different event types.
-Each event type can be handled independently, and events are processed in parallel using a configurable thread pool, allowing predictable throughput and controlled resource usage.
+Each event type is handled independently, and events are processed in parallel using a configurable thread pool, allowing predictable throughput and controlled resource usage.

 Two delivery guarantees are supported:
 - **At-least-once delivery**